martiabr/putti-plotter-plot/spacestation/README.md

 Yes, connection is a separate type, with the special behaviour that it only adds a single open point, in same direction as it has.
 To do this right we also need the constraint system.
 As 1. connection can only be placed on capsule type and 2. only capsule can be placed on connection type (?)
 Furthermore, we need the height matching logic to work.
 The procedure here will be: 1. prev structure side will match height of prev structure, 2.other side will be randomly sampled based on max/min height + sampled gain on prev height.
 Then the bb size is determined from max of these two.

+One way to do it is to just have a matrix where row=from module, col=to module with probs Then if from=capsule, to=connector has some prob.
+If from=connector then to=connector is 0 prob but to=capsule has large prob.
+And if from is something else, then to=connector is 0.
+Should have a default value for every module that the matrix is filled up with Then augment with extra probs like from=connector and to=connector is 0 etc.
+How to do this in a principled way?
+You have 1. a list of default probs which are independent of from, and 2. a list of (from, to, prob) which you loop over to overwrite.
+However, how important is this really?
+We have capsules, connectors, solar panels and other stuff.
+That is it really.
+So you can just give this 4x4 matrix, it is not so difficult...

+Ok, this is what we do.
+We give two matrices - probs from-to in parallel directions, and probs from-to in normal directions.
+This way we can for instance have larger prob on solar panels in normal direction from capsules. only thing as that the rows for solar panel etc. will be redundant and not used...
+We could have nans instead and then this implies we dont go from this?
+This simplfies the interface somewhat.